JustinPatenaude/balticathletics/products/soccer.md

   image: "/ARSENAL Puma SB size 5.jpg"
   price: 25
   description: Only 1 available
-- title: Sporteck CAPO Soccer Ball - Size 5
-  image: "/sporteck CAPO soccer ball.jpg"
-  price: 30
-  description: ''
-- title: Reflex Soccer Goal Keeper Training Ball
-  image: "/2020-04-14 16.25.49.jpg"
-  price: 32
-  description: |-
-    Does a ball have to be round?
-To be good with a round ball you have to start with the angled one.
-This is especially true for goalkeepers!
-As its name suggests, this ball is there to help goalies train their reflexes.
-It‘s made of tough TPU and comes in fluorescent yellow.

-    No Size

-    1 available
 - title: Eletto EG1440 Legend Soccer Goal Gloves - Size 8
   image: "/2020-04-16 16.16.51.jpg"
   price: 39